 Has realism taken a backseat?

-While many experts applaud Costa Rica's ambitious goals, they point out that a fossil fuel-free transport sector by 2021 is a long shot that may end up being more symbolic than anything.
-It can — and should — happen, just perhaps not in time for the country's bicentennial.
+While many experts applaud Costa Rica's ambitious goals, they point out that a fossil fuel-free transport sector is a long shot that may end up being more symbolic than anything.
+It can — and should — happen, just perhaps not in time.